Psyshadow/HCIclone/README.md

 # EWOR - Education Platform Design, Group 9
 #### Jon Zehnder, Philipp Scherrer, Gina Buzziol, Jana Bünder, Beat Scherrer

-## Project description and customer needs
+## Project description and customer-needs
 ### Company Profile
 - Best summarized as “a networking company”
 - EWOR is an existing business that connects large corporations and entrepreneurs.
 It furthermore offers an own ecosystem that grants access to investors, founders, peers and most recently education.
 The education platform is not yet ready and expected to launch in 2020.
 It slightly changes EWOR’s target customer as described in the below material.
-- Employ people to help them find a company => Provide community, office space, Investor Network, “employment opportunity” if startup fails.
+- Employ people to help them find a company => Provide community, office space, Investor Network, “employment opportunity” if start-up fails.
-- Companies can invest in startups at EWOR (call options)
+- Companies can invest in start-ups at EWOR (call options)
 - They can also have an “innovation office” at EWOR ⇔ outsourcing risk

 ### Education Platform - Motivation